Creative Uses for Paintable Beadboard Wallpaper

-Beadboard wallpaper is vinyl so it is waterproof, paintable and can be scrubbed.
-For everyday use in a hallway, a dining room or as a backplash, beadboard wallpaper is very durable.
+Beadboard wallpaper is vinyl so it is waterproof, paintable, and can be scrubbed.
+For everyday use in a hallway, a dining room, or as a backsplash, beadboard wallpaper is very durable.

-Otherwise, I’ve lived with beadboard wallpaper as wainscoting, as a backplash and a furniture photo backdrop in our garage, and we haven’t had any issues in terms of durability.
+Otherwise, I’ve lived with beadboard wallpaper as wainscoting, as a backsplash, and a furniture photo backdrop in our garage, and we haven’t had any issues in terms of durability.

 Where and How to Use Beadboard Wallpaper

 Just about anywhere that you would use normal beadboard panels, you can use this beadboard wallpaper!
-It is an amazing product that gives you the same classic character and dimension as real beadboard but in a fraction of the time and much less expense.
+It is an amazing product that gives you the same classic character and dimension as a real beadboard but in a fraction of the time and much less expensive.

 The options for beadboard wallpaper are unlimited as you see from these different uses.
 Know that every single example can easily and seamlessly (see what I did there) be applied to your own home!